BitWin24/bitwin24/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run mag-qt.exe.
+Unpack the files into a directory and run bitwin24-qt.exe.

 MAG Core is the original MAG client and it builds the backbone of the network.
 However, it downloads and stores the entire history of MAG transactions;